On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors

+Despite these successes, discussions at conferences in the past couple of years~\cite{conferences} suggest that the RRN and EMT have little traction in the strange-metal community.
+The reason is perhaps that implementing these models involves the specification of inital parameters that are not straightforwardly related to the properties of real materials, plus the application of randomness, followed by a full numerical calculation; fits to data are not trivial.

+Therefore, the current paper has three purposes. (i)~It describes a simple, analytical model for linear magnetoresistance due to disorder characterized by a single adjustable parameter that is relatable to measurable material properties. (ii)~It shows that the model reproduces the predictions of the more sophisticated RRN and EMT approaches to good accuracy, thus permitting much simpler fits of theory to data. (iii)~The good fit of the model to data enables the $(H,T)$ scaling behaviour of the magnetoesistance of high-temperature superconductors to be explained solely in terms of the expected disorder, without the need for explicitly ``strange metal'' physics.

-Despite the above-mentioned recent interest, linear magnetoresistance is in fact a decades-old problem (see {\it e.g.}, Refs.~\onlinecite{abrikosov1,abrikosov2,littlewood,stroud} and references therein).
-A particular issue has been the experimental observation of linear magnetoresistance in ``simple metals'' such as Al~[\onlinecite{bruls1,bruls2,bruls3}]; as is well known from text books~\cite{singleton}, such systems should not do this.
-However, useful progress towards a resolution of this difficulty was made by George Bruls and coworkers, who explored the idea that variations in Hall voltage $V_{\rm H}$ along the length of a bar-like sample can result in linear magnetoresistance~\cite{bruls1,bruls2,bruls3}.
-(For a simple metal with a spherical Fermi surface, populated by a density $n$ electrons per unit volume, the Hall voltage is~\cite{singleton}
+My starting point is the work of Bruls and coworkers, who showed that variations in Hall voltage $V_{\rm H}$ along the length of a bar-like sample can result in linear magnetoresistance~\cite{bruls1,bruls2,bruls3}.
+(For a simple metal with a spherical Fermi surface, populated by a density $n$ electrons per unit volume, the Hall voltage in a magnetic flux density $B$ is~\cite{singleton}

 where $d$ is the sample thickness and $e$ is the magnitude of the charge of the electron.)
-Bruls {\it et al.} proved this idea by measuring linear magnetoresistance in bars of very pure Al that were machined so that $d$ (and hence $V_{\rm H}$ - see Equation~\ref{Hally}) varied along the length of the bar~\cite{bruls1,bruls2,bruls3}.
-An equivalent effect is obtained by varying $n$ along the bar~\cite{bate}; the current paper shows that this principle can be applied to the cuprates and pnictides to generate linear magnetoresistance with the scaling behaviour mentioned above, without additional recourse to explicitly ``strange-metal'' physics.
+Bruls {\it et al.} proved this idea by measuring bars of very pure Al, machined so that $d$ (and hence $V_{\rm H}$ - see Eq.~\ref{Hally}) varied along their length~\cite{bruls1,bruls2,bruls3}.
+An equivalent effect is obtained by varying $n$ along the bar~\cite{bate}; I show here that this principle can be applied to the cuprates and pnictides to generate linear magnetoresistance with the required scaling behaviour.